Unirep/Unirep/packages/docs/versioned_docs/version-1.0.1/cli/user-sign-up.md

 # User Sign Up

 * There are two different actors in Unirep: _**user**_ and _**attester**_
-* A _**user**_ with a semaphore identity can generate an epoch key without revealing the semaphore identity and identity commitment
+* A _**user**_ with a Semaphore identity can generate an epoch key without revealing the Semaphore identity and identity commitment
 * An _**attester**_ is associated with his Ethereum account or a smart contract.
 When an attester sign up, the attester has a unique attester id, and whenever the attester submit attestations, other users will know the attestation comes from which attester id.

 ## `userSignup`